The-AI-Alliance/open-trusted-data-initiative/static-catalog/README.md

 These steps are necessary before the `make catalog` automation can work.

+### Python Environment

+We'll use [`uv`](https://docs.astral.sh/uv/) to manage the Python environment, so `uv` commands will be shown.
+However, you can manage these dependencies any way you prefer.

 ### Get the Parquet Data

 Get a copy of the Parquet files with the Croissant metadata and use it as follows.
 Let's assume those Parquet files are in the current directory: